Follow Explore Essaouira on Instagram

 How to buy a bus ticket

 You can purchase a bus ticket directly from the CTM bus station at Essaouira.
-However for convenience, you may prefer to purchase tickets online.
+However for convenience, you may prefer to purchase tickets online via the 12G0 website.
+Click here to book tickets that will be sent as a pdf attachment to your email address.

 Where is the CTM bus station in Essaouira?